-Most of the time, your car insurance won't cover you to drive someone else's car.
+Most of the time, traditional car insurance won't cover you to drive someone else's car.

 But there are some policies that will let you.
 They're called Driving Other Cars (DOC) policies.

-When Driving Other Cars (DOC) cover was more common, it was usually any comprehensive policy that covered you.
+When Driving Other Cars (DOC) cover was more common, it was usually included under youtr own comprehensive car insurance policy.

-And there's a bit of a misconception that a "comprehensive" car insurance policy means you can drive any car.
+That means nowadays there's still a bit of a misconception that a "comprehensive" car insurance policy on your own car can mean you can drive any car.
 But that's not true.

-Comprehensive car insurance means you're covered for damage to your car and other people's.
+Comprehensive car insurance means you're covered for damage to your car and other people's, if you're involved in a multi-car accident, for example.
 These days, that's all it guarantees you.

 So it's really important to check you're covered before driving a car you don't own.